 Yoga Blocks & Straps

 The next important tool especially if you are a beginner or haven’t practice in a while are yoga blocks and straps.
 Yoga blocks help to extend the arms, support the back, head, or hips when settling into a pose, whereas yoga straps, are used to help you improve your flexibility, sink deeper and remain longer in a pose.
 Yoga blocks are typically made from EVA but also come in wood, bamboo, and cork.
 They are 9″ long x 6″ wide x 4″ high and they are sold individually or as a two-pack.
 Yoga straps come as D-Ring Cotton Straps – most common but are also available as Elastic Straps, Multi-Loop Straps, Adjustable Straps, and Infinity Straps.
 Sometimes you can find low-cost packages that include two yoga blocks and a yoga strap.

-The final most important prop you’ll need is a yoga bolsters (or cushions), which also provide support and stability.
-Frequently used in restorative yoga poses, especially during Savasana, yoga bolsters relieve tension on the spine.
+The final most important prop you’ll need is yoga bolsters (or cushions), which also provide support and stability.
+Frequently used in restorative yoga poses, especially during Savasana, yoga bolsters to relieve tension on the spine.
 The most common styles are rectangular (25″ x 12″ & 6″ thick), round (25″ x 10″) or a circular meditation cushion.
 They typically have a 100% cotton cover and a 100% polyester lining.
 Similar to yoga mats, bolsters should be chosen based on durability, washability, and/or firmness.

-Aside from a yoga mat, blocks, straps and a bolster, you’ll also need a light-weight blanket especially if you plan on staying in Savasana for extended period of times, along with a microfiber towel – if your practice is fast-paced and your perspire a lot plus drinking water and of course, the right gear for your B.O.D.Y.
+Aside from a yoga mat, blocks, straps, and a bolster, you’ll also need a light-weight blanket especially if you plan on staying in Savasana for an extended period of times, along with a microfiber towel – if your practice is fast-paced and your perspire a lot plus drinking water and of course, the right gear for your B.O.D.Y.
 Next up, we’ll discuss yoga clothing (for the average size woman).